-The data requested in Appendix B or C, for all major equipment and relaying proposed by the Project Developer, must be submitted as part of the initial application for review and approval by UPPCO.
-UPPCO may request additional data be submitted as necessary during the Distribution Study phase to clarify the operation of the Project.
+The data requested in Appendix E, F, or G, data for all major equipment and relaying proposed by the Project Developer, must be submitted as part of the initial application for review and approval by UPPCO.
+UPPCO may request additional data be submitted as necessary during the interconnection process to clarify the operation of the Project facilities.

-Once installed, the interconnection equipment must be reviewed and approved by UPPCO prior to being connected to UPPCO electric system and before Parallel Operation is allowed.
+Once installed, the interconnection equipment must be reviewed and approved by UPPCO prior to being connected to the UPPCO electric system and before parallel operation is allowed.